-There will be a Teacher of the Year Clinic on May 9 in Jefferson City to offer teachers an overview of the Teacher of the Year Program along with the application and selection process.
-For more information, or to sign up, click here.
+There was a Teacher of the Year Clinic held to offer teachers an overview of the Teacher of the Year Program along with the application and selection process.
+Information about next year's clinic will be posted when it becomes available.

 Each district in Missouri is eligible to submit an application for a teacher on staff for consideration for Missouri’s Teacher of the Year program.
 All certificated, full-time public school classroom teachers, grades Pre-K through 12, vocational/technical educators, guidance counselor, library media specialist, instructional coach, or similar position who actively engage in classroom teaching are eligible as nominees.
 School personnel whose major responsibilities are administrative or supervisory are ineligible.
 View the rubric to see how candidates are graded.